logo colorbrightongreen.org

 • Identify native trees you already have in your yard – or plant one or more to provide a robust food web

-• Choose diversity of native flowering plants that bloom throughout the season
+• Choose a diversity of native flowering plants that bloom throughout the season

 • Learn to identify and remove invasive plants